awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 }
 ```

-In this code snippet, the `try-catch` construct handles two different kinds of exceptions:
+In this code example, the `try-catch` construct handles two different kinds of exceptions:
-+ `AmazonServiceException`—thrown if the client request was correctly transmitted to DynamoDB, but DynamoDB was unable to process the request and returned an error response instead\.
++ `AmazonServiceException`—Thrown if the client request was correctly transmitted to DynamoDB, but DynamoDB was unable to process the request and returned an error response instead\.
-+ `AmazonClientException`—thrown if the client was unable to get a response from a service, or if the client was unable to parse the response from a service\.
++ `AmazonClientException`—Thrown if the client was unable to get a response from a service, or if the client was unable to parse the response from a service\.

 ## Error Retries and Exponential Backoff<a name="Programming.Errors.RetryAndBackoff"></a>

-Numerous components on a network, such as DNS servers, switches, load balancers, and others can generate errors anywhere in the life of a given request\.
+Numerous components on a network, such as DNS servers, switches, load balancers, and others, can generate errors anywhere in the life of a given request\.
 The usual technique for dealing with these error responses in a networked environment is to implement retries in the client application\.
 This technique increases the reliability of the application and reduces operational costs for the developer\.

 Each AWS SDK implements retry logic automatically\.
 You can modify the retry parameters to your needs\.
 For example, consider a Java application that requires a fail\-fast strategy, with no retries allowed in case of an error\.
 With the AWS SDK for Java, you could use the `ClientConfiguration` class and provide a `maxErrorRetry` value of `0` to turn off the retries\.
 For more information, see the AWS SDK documentation for your programming language

 If you're not using an AWS SDK, you should retry original requests that receive server errors \(5xx\)\.
 However, client errors \(4xx, other than a `ThrottlingException` or a `ProvisionedThroughputExceededException`\) indicate you need to revise the request itself to correct the problem before trying again\.

-In addition to simple retries, each AWS SDK implements exponential backoff algorithm for better flow control\.
+In addition to simple retries, each AWS SDK implements an exponential backoff algorithm for better flow control\.
 The concept behind exponential backoff is to use progressively longer waits between retries for consecutive error responses\.
 For example, up to 50 milliseconds before the first retry, up to 100 milliseconds before the second, up to 200 milliseconds before third, and so on\.
 However, after a minute, if the request has not succeeded, the problem might be the request size exceeding your provisioned throughput, and not the request rate\.
 Set the maximum number of retries to stop around one minute\.
 If the request is not successful, investigate your provisioned throughput options\.

 **Note**
 The AWS SDKs implement automatic retry logic and exponential backoff\.

 Most exponential backoff algorithms use jitter \(randomized delay\) to prevent successive collisions\.
 Because you aren't trying to avoid such collisions in these cases, you do not need to use this random number\.
 However, if you use concurrent clients, jitter can help your requests succeed faster\.
-For more information, see the blog post for [Exponential Backoff and Jitter](http://www.awsarchitectureblog.com/2015/03/backoff.html)\.
+For more information, see this blog post about [Exponential Backoff and Jitter](http://www.awsarchitectureblog.com/2015/03/backoff.html)\.

 ## Batch Operations and Error Handling<a name="Programming.Errors.BatchOperations"></a>